History of the Houston Astros: 1980: Here come the Astros

 The loss of J. R. Richard hit the Astros hard and the team had a hard time scoring runs.
-The Astros slipped to third place in the division behind the Dodgers and the Cincinnati Reds, the Astros bounced back with a ten-game winning streak that put the team back in first place in the division.
+The Astros slipped to third place in the division behind the Los Angeles Dodgers and the Cincinnati Reds, the Astros bounced back with a ten-game winning streak that put the team back in first place in the division.
 The Dodgers regained the lead by two games as they came to Houston on September 9.
 The Astros showed the Dodgers how serious they were by winning the first two games of the series to put both clubs tied for first in the division.
 By season's end the Astros held a three-game lead over the Dodgers with three games left in the season against the Dodgers.
 The Dodgers swept all three games thus making the two teams have to square off in a one-game playoff the next day to see who would be division champ.

 The Astros season had come down to a one-game playoff in Los Angeles.
 The Astros had faced the Dodgers three best pitchers the three previous days and would now face Dave Goltz who held the hopes of the Dodgers in his hand.
 The Astros would make the most of facing Goltz.
 Terry Puhl scored on a fielders choice in the first to give the Astros a 2–0 early lead.
 In the third Art Howe knocked one out to give the Astros a 4–0 lead.
 Howe would deliver the final blow to the Dodgers in the fourth to give the Astros 7.
 The frustrated Dodgers showed third discontent when Ashby, trying to score another run for the Astros, slid into home where Joe Ferguson, who did not hold the ball when Puhl scored, was waiting with ball in hand to tag Ashby out.
 He then gave Ashby a knee to the ribs causing a benches to clear.
 The Dodger faithful began tossing food at the Astros players and on the field forcing the game to be stopped until order was restored.
 The Astros went on to clinch the division for the first time in team history.
-While excited by the victory the team would have to fly cross country to face the Phillies the next day for game one of the NLCS.
+While excited by the victory the team would have to fly cross country to face the Philadelphia Phillies the next day for game one of the National League Championship Series.